jessicascarborough/432-2021/references/README.md

 # References and Resources for 432 in Spring 2021

-This is just a repository of references I expect to use or refer to during the semester.
+This is a repository of things I expect to use or refer to during the semester.

 Some items are password-protected.
 The password is revealed in the first class session.

 All of these items will be linked through [Class READMEs](https://github.com/THOMASELOVE/432-2021/tree/master/classes), as well, as they become useful to us.